 Living on the Vine

 I am the true vine, and My Father is the vinedresser.
 Every branch in Me that does not bear fruit He takes away; and every branch that bears fruit He prunes, that it may bear more fruit…Abide in Me and I in you.
-As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me. —John 15:1-4 We’re almost a week into the New Year, and have had time to reflect upon what God wants for us this year.
-On the first day of this year, I told you that God gave me the word fire for the year (see January 1).
+As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me. —John 15:1-4

+We’re almost two weeks into the New Year, and have had time to reflect upon what God wants for us this year.
+As I prayed for the new year, waiting on the Lord, He whispered in my ear, Presence.
+My presence.
 He wants us to live in His presence!
 To draw closer to Him, in a deep, personal relationship, experiencing His presence.

 I know the world doesn’t seem very safe right now.
 All of us feel the uncertainty of change, terrorism, dangerous world issues—and personal struggles as well.
 Many of our lives are in crisis.